mistupv/cauder/.github/CONTRIBUTING.md

 Requests to be sent to the `dev` branch; this is where the next planned version will be developed.

-The `master` branch will always contain the latest stable version and is kept clean, so a "hotfix" can be applied to the `master` branch to create a new version, without worrying about other features holding it up.
-For this reason, all commits need to be made to the `dev` branch, and any sent to the `master` branch will be closed automatically.
+The `main` branch will always contain the latest stable version and is kept clean, so a "hotfix" can be applied to the `main` branch to create a new version, without worrying about other features holding it up.
+For this reason, all commits need to be made to the `dev` branch, and any sent to the `main` branch will be closed automatically.
 If you have multiple changes to submit, please place all changes into their own branch on your fork.